IEE 300 Economic Analysis for Engineers. (3) F, S

 Economic evaluation of alternatives for engineering decisions, emphasizing the time value of money.
 Prerequisites: ECE 100; MAT 270.

 IEE 305 Information Systems Engineering.
 (3) F

 Emphasis on systems analysis, design and implementation of information systems using fourth generation languages and alternative data base structures.
 Prerequisite: CSE 100.
-General Studies: CS.
+General Studies: N3.

 IEE 360 Manufacturing Processes.
 (3) F, S

 Production technique and equipment.
 Casting and molding, forming, machining, joining and assembly, computer-integrated manufacturing, rapid prototyping, and electronics manufacturing.
 Cross-listed as MAE 351.
 Credit is allowed for only IEE 360 or MAE 351.
 Prerequisite: ECE 350.